-61. These incidents are not unusual in Argentina.
+58. These incidents are not unusual in Argentina.
 Indeed, police abuse and torture of male and female homosexuals is so common that it is mentioned almost in passing in accounts of "gay-bashing" in Argentina.
 If Mr. XXXX is forced to return to Argentina, it is quite likely that, in time, he will again encounter problems with the police.
 If this happens, he risks police abuse and torture.
-Please see the last five to ten years of reports by Amnesty International, World Watch, Argentine human rights NGO's, and the Department of State, Bureau of Democracy, Human Rights and Labor, Country Reports on Human Rights Practices-Argentina.
-See also the two most important Buenos Aires newspapers: La Nación (December, 1995-June, 2005) and Clarín (March, 1996-June, 2005).
+Please see the last five to ten years of reports by Amnesty International, World Watch, Argentine human rights NGO's, and the Department of State, Bureau of Democracy, Human Rights and Labor, Country Reports on Human Rights

+Practices-Argentina.
+See also the two most important Buenos Aires newspapers: La Nación (December, 1995-September, 2005) and Clarín (March, 1996-September, 2005).

-62. What happened to these people were but a few cases in a horribly long list of abuse and torture of LGBT people by the Argentine authorities.
-Obviously, Mr. XXXX cannot file a complaint because the police will always protect their own and refuse to take his statement.
+59. What happened to these people were but a few cases in a horribly long list of abuse and torture of LGBT people by the Argentine authorities.
+From the outset, Mr. XXXX knew that he could not file a formal complaint with the authorities because the police will always protect their own and refuse to take his statement.
 Nor will the police ever investigate such incidents or prosecute the perpetrators because such abuse is tacitly accepted and often encouraged.
-In fact, gay males in Argentina can not count on protection from assault on the part of any civil or military official in local, state or national governments.
-On the contrary, gay males, particularly those who are HIV+, are viewed as constituting a threat to La Patria and must be eliminated so that La Patria will be "clean."